-As we mentioned with the travelling alligators earlier, hurricanes pose a significant risk when it comes to wildlife displacement.
+As we mentioned with the traveling alligators earlier, hurricanes pose a significant risk when it comes to wildlife displacement.
 While alligators are a more extreme example, there are all sorts of critters this happens to in storms.
 Snakes, rats, and mice will seek higher ground to avoid flooding.
-Areas like garages, attics, and crawl spaces could provide some respite for them and they will seek those shelters out.
+Areas like garages, attics, and crawl spaces could provide some respite for them, and they will seek those shelters out.

 During and immediately following a big storm, be mindful when you go outside and do not send your pet outside by themselves.
 This could put you and your pet in great danger.
 If you believe a wild animal has made its way onto your property or into your home, please do not attempt to catch it on your own.
-Safety should always be the priority and sometimes that means getting professional assistance.
+Safety should always be the priority, and sometimes that means getting professional assistance.

 If you lose power during a hurricane, be mindful of food spoiling.
 The University of Florida’s Institute of Food and Agricultural Sciences (UF/IFAS) provides the following guidelines:

 When power outages are prolonged, there’s a chance all the food in your refrigerator and freezer could spoil.
-In that case, the food could attract some unwanted visitors into your space.
+In that case, the food could attract some unwanted visitors to your space.
 Flies, ants, cockroaches, rats, mice, and other pests would love to take those unwanted foods off your hands.
 It is advisable to put spoiled food into sealed bags and then into sealed trashcans kept away from your home.

 If you have a trashcan containing organic material (like discarded food) that won’t be collected before the storm or if you are disposing of food during the storm, take precautions.
 You will want to make sure that all outdoor waste receptacles are tightly sealed before the storm hits.
 Ideally, they should be placed inside of a structure to prevent them from being tipped over or otherwise made susceptible to insects or wildlife.
-The shelter and food provided by outdoor waste and debris is appealing to pests, making your home the next stop on their hurrication.
+The shelter and food provided by outdoor waste and debris are appealing to pests, making your home the next stop on their hurrication.

 Hurricanes bring lots of water damage and debris with them.
 While the severity can vary from storm to storm and based on your location, it’s always important to address the situation as soon as possible after the hurricane passes.

 The excess water following a storm attracts mosquitoes, termites, ants, cockroaches, and other pests.
-Sometimes there isn’t much to be done about this floodwater but try to do what you can if it’s manageable.
-For example, dumping out any water that has collected – that could be in anything from tarps covering items to a recycling bin to a tire.
+Sometimes there isn’t much to be done about this floodwater, but try to do what you can if it’s manageable.
+For example, dumping out any water that collected – that could be in anything from tarps covering items to a recycling bin to a tire.
 If water has collected in it, do your best to drain it.
 You may need to wait for the soil in your yard to dry out a bit.